-- All NIRSC UHF Link frequencies are narrow band. - NIRSC UHF Link frequency list is located in each 4312 Command Repeater-Link Kit.
+- All Tones and UHF Link Frequencies must be coordinated prior to use with the CDO or COMC. - All NIRSC UHF Link frequencies are narrow band. - NIRSC UHF Link frequency list is located in each 4312 Command Repeater-Link Kit.

 NIRSC A/C LINK RADIO CHANNEL PLAN